 The pump then sends the oil via a -16 stainless hose to an additional oil cooler mounted at the front of the vehicle , and then on to the tank which is installed at the rear of the vehicle.
 We recommend at least a 5 gallon tank, designed to de-aerate the oil, preferably of a type which can be dismantled for cleaning.
 The Peterson model 08-0013 with -16 fittings works well.
 Not the oil tank is not included with this kit.

 Oil is then fed back from the tank via -16 hose, forward to the oil-in location in the pan, which feeds it to the existing Porsche® pressure pump.

 The scavenge pump is mounted on the right hand side of the engine, on the supplied support bracket, in the location that used to be occupied by the air conditioning compressor (The AC system cannot be used with this kit).
 It is driven by a cogged belt from the crankshaft.

-** Price includes $100 core charge for the oil pan when the oil pan is returned.
+++ Price at checkout includes a refundable $100 core charge for the oil pan when the oil pan is returned.